radius-project/radius/test/perf/infra/README.md

 ## Build Radius infrastructure to Azure

-This includes the bicep template to build the infrastructure on Azure by deploying the following resources:
+This includes the bicep template to deploy the following resources on Azure for running Radius:
 * Log Analytics Workspace for log
 * Azure Monitor Workspace for metric
 * AKS Cluster